J. and G. Rennie: The Disc Steam Engine

 The nutating disc engine was an unusual development, based on a design that dated back to the 1820s.
 In this engine the normal piston and cylinder was replaced by an oscillating disc.
 In 1849 Rennie employed George Daniell Bishopp as a foreman at their works, and he held an 1848 patent regarding this form of engine.
 Although the engines appear to have worked sufficiently well for several full scale trials, they had an inherent problem with their seals, and this appears to have been the main reason they were not a success.

 A Rennie disc engine, with 27 inch disc, was fitted in HMS Minx in 1849, but as a supplementary engine, the original engines still being in situ.
 A working model of the Rennie disc engine was exhibited by George and John Rennie at the 1851 Great exhibition.

 Rail Locomotives

 In addition to the stationary engines to create the vacuum for the South Devon atmospheric railway, the company had other involvement with the railways.
-John Rennie was involved with the surveying of a route for the London and Brighton Railway, which was in competition with a route by Stephenson.
+John Rennie was involved with the surveying of a route for the London and Brighton Railway (L&BR), which was in competition with a route by Stephenson.
 Among the engines purchased by the railway are several listed as supplied by G. and J. Rennie (as opposed to J. and G. Rennie).
 It appears the brothers formed a separate company for this activity to keep the books separate.
-The locomotives were: